Guide to obtaining an IDP before your trip to Japan

 For other countries, please check with your local Government office, or Automobile Association for more information on how you can obtain an IDP

-Countries that only need a translation and original license:
+Countries that only require translation and original license: